akash7243/NotesforSelf/Topics/Python for Data Science and Machine Learning/readme.md

 Consists of my Jupyter notebooks discussing Python applied for Data Analysis, Data Visualization, various Machine Learning Techniques along with introductory Big Data and Deep Learning.
+This specific course that I studied is from Pieriandata.